CONNECTING THE CLASSROOM TO THE STAGE

 MCC’s Education Programs are supported by the Axe-Houghton Foundation, The Emily Davie and Joseph S. Kornfeld Foundation, Harold J. Newman† & Ruth Newman, The Pinkerton Foundation, The Eric Rosedale Playwriting Fund, Tiger Baron Foundation, New York State Council on the Arts, and public funds from the New York City Department of Cultural Affairs in partnership with the city council.

-directed by WHITNEY WHITE
+directed by DUSTIN WILLS

 Grade Level – Grades 9 and up